 31 May 2024

-The bill is currently at the second reading in the House of Commons and has not yet progressed to committee stage.
+The bill is at the second reading in the House of Commons (as of 1 March 2024).
+After this, it would typically move to committee stage and subsequent readings before potential enactment.

 Generated 21 February 2026